rakeshVerse/notes/Git and GitHub/Git.md

     - Tagging:
         Commits are named using long hash string which are hard to type.
 We can use tagging to associate a human readable name to commits

+            ```
             git tag <name> <commit_hash>

-            ex: git tag commit10 6546sdfserf5er6ere6er65er5er5erhft
+            git tag commit10 6546sdfserf5er6ere6er65er5er5erhft
+            ```

-        To view all the tags: git tag
+        To view all the tags: `git tag`

     - Reverting and Resetting Commits
         From time to time, you may realize that you have committed changes unwisely.
         Either you may have made changes you never should have, or you committed prematurely.

-        - Revert:
-            In case, you made some changes that you never should have, and now you want to revert the working directory to some past commit, use 'revert' command.
+        - Revert: In case, you made some changes that you never should have, and now you want to revert the working directory to some past commit, use 'revert' command.
             No previous commit will be removed.
 Revert adds a new commit, sets HEAD to it, and updates the working directory to reflect reversion.
 Any uncommitted changes in the working directory will be discarded.